Gone Girl (2014) Review

 Sometimes there’s just a perfect celestial alignment between director and material.
 “Gone Girl” fits David Fincher so exactly, it could have been written with him in mind.
 It’s curious then, that he seems less engaged with the material than his previous work.
 Not to say he doesn’t deliver in style, but his focus clearly isn’t on the never-less-than-compelling mystery of Amy’s disappearance.
 Instead, Fincher uses the twists and turns of the extraordinary murder mystery to point an angry and condemning finger at celebrity culture and the growing phenomenon of trial by media.
 While the novel’s main narrative threads make it more or less unscathed to the screen, many of the peripheral characters are scaled back and the baying talk show hosts and news anchors are brought to the fore in all of their opportunistic, populist glory.
 Characters such as Nick and Amy’s parents are pushed to the background but despite this pared down focus, the film still runs to a hefty, and at times, unnecessary two and a half hours.

-Of the two main leads, Ben Affleck is very good in what is a demanding yet curiously unrewarding role because Nick is somewhat numb and detached, tending not to emote which suits Affleck’s often slightly sluggish delivery.
-Rosamund Pike, on the other hand, runs her full range from flat out awful to actually pretty good.
-For the first forty-five minutes of the film, she seems to be struggling with the accent and is terribly, terribly wooden.
-Granted, this may be a stylistic choice as she bursts to emotive life once the film transitions to its twistedly literal take on ‘Murder, She Wrote’ but she’s so uncomfortable in the early scenes that it’s distracting.
+Of the two main leads, Ben Affleck is solid in what is a demanding yet curiously unrewarding role because Nick is somewhat numb and detached, tending not to emote which suits Affleck’s often slightly sluggish delivery.
+Rosamund Pike, on the other hand, seems to have found a groove that suits her often icy delivery style.
+For the first forty-five minutes of the film, she seems somewhat stiff, bordering on wooden but it’s a sly stylistic choice as she bursts to emotive, manipulative life once the film transitions to its twistedly literal take on “Murder, She Wrote”.
+In the early scenes, though, it’s such an uncomfortable performance that it could risk what comes later, were her Amy not revealed to be such a deliciously unreliable narrator.
 Speaking of distractions, Tyler Perry’s swaggering appearance as celebrity lawyer Tanner Bolt, while adhering to the theme of the celebrity corruption of justice – even lawyers are celebrities and media managers now – is showy and oddly tongue in cheek: out of place in Fincher’s darker, edgier world.
 Of the rest of the cast, Carrie Coon as Nick’s twin sister Margo and Kim Dickens as Detective Boney are consistently watchable, becoming pillars of relatable and dependable integrity as the sands shift around the other characters and their motives.